 The Tournament

-THE PROTEIN ENGINEERING TOURNAMENT
+REGISTER FOR THE 2025 PROTEIN ENGINEERING TOURNAMENT

-A transparent platform for fostering collaboration, evaluating progress, and establishing benchmarks.
+A transparent platform for fostering collaboration,

 The Protein Engineering Tournament is a global benchmarking initiative hosted by The Align Foundation.
 This community-driven challenge empowers researchers to evaluate and improve predictive and generative models in protein engineering.
 Like CASP for protein structure prediction, the Tournament is designed to foster collaboration, transparency, and rapid progress in AI-powered protein design.